joeyespo/gesso.js/README.md

   *Note: Check out the [hello example][] for a complete project for this code.*

-3. Build, serve, and watch for changes
+3. Build, serve, and watch for changes:

     ```bash
     $ gesso server